mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/paintoppresets.rst

 .. meta::
    :description:
-        The brush preset resource in Krita.
+        The Brush Presets resource in Krita.

 .. metadata-placeholder